Worship Roadmap - March 23, 2025

 Amen.

-Lay Reader: Words of Grace
+Lay Reader: Words of Forgiveness

 Thanks be to God!
+Amen.

 Pastor: Passing of the Peace-Invitation